Up to 35% Off Raised Beds

 This is one of the most common problems with coleus.
 The leaves are hanging down and look really sad and droopy.
 There are a few reasons this could be happening.

-The most common reason is going to be water.
-They are real divas when it comes to water.
+The most common reasons are going to be water or too much sunlight.
+They are real divas when it comes to water, and most varieties can’t handle too much sun.
 If they are dry and need a drink they will tell you.
 As soon as you give them water they will begin to rise from the dead and perk back up.

-If you see a droopy plant, don’t wait, water them asap.
+If you see a droopy plant, don’t wait and water them as soon as possible, and adjust their lighting conditions where possible.
 It doesn’t take long for them to go from droopy to the crispy point of no return.
 It’s amazing to see how fast they perk up after getting a drink.

 They do not like sitting in standing water or being in wet soggy soil.
-They like evenly moist soil.
 If the soil is really soggy you will need to correct this.
 Using proper potting soil in containers, having drainage holes in containers, and amending beds with coir or peat will help water absorb and drain freely.

 Color Problems